ricardojoserf/covert-tube/README.md

 # covert-tube

-Control systems remotely and execute commands by uploading videos to Youtube.
+A program to control systems remotely by uploading videos to Youtube using Python to create the videos and the listener, emulating some malware I was reading about.
+It allows to create videos with frames formed of simple text, QR codes with cleartext or QR codes using AES encryption.

+## Usage

 ### Create a video